catjw/news_reader/README.md

 Python3 located in /usr/bin/ and pip

-Python library requirements are detailed in [requirements](README.md)
+Python library requirements are detailed in [requirements.txt](requirements.txt)

 ### Installing